spkl/CLI.IPC/README.md

 Client.Attach([...]);
 ```

 Usage as a server application: Call `ReportInstanceRunning` when ready for incoming connections.
-Call `ShutdownInstance` before no longer accepting connections.
+Call `ReportInstanceShuttingDown` before no longer accepting connections.
 ```csharp
 IStartupBehavior startupBehavior = [...];
 SingletonApp singletonApp = new(startupBehavior);